David-davidlxl/Lobsterpincer-Spectator-For-Win-RPi-Combo/README.md

 ## Hardware Configuration

-(Note: if you do not configure the hardware at all, the main program “lobsterpincer_spectator.py” can still run without error and without damaging Raspberry Pi in any way (you just won’t see the screen and light outputs during the execution of the program).
-Also note that the information that the screen and lights convey is always shown in the “Current position” window on the computer screen.)
+(Note: if you do not configure the hardware at all, the main program "lobsterpincer_spectator.py" can still run without error and without damaging Raspberry Pi in any way (the screen and light outputs will just be absent during the execution of the program).
+Also note that the information that the screen and lights convey is always shown in the "Current position" window on the computer screen.)

-First, for configuring the LCD screen ([purchase link](https://www.piccircuit.com/shop/display/36-46-2x16-lcd-display-blue-backlight.html)), follow the “WIRING THE LCD IN 4 BIT MODE” section of [HOW TO SETUP AN LCD ON THE RASPBERRY PI AND PROGRAM IT WITH PYTHON](https://www.circuitbasics.com/raspberry-pi-lcd-set-up-and-programming-in-python/) to connect the LCD to Raspberry Pi through a breadboard.
-(Note that you’ll also need two potentiometers/resistors, as explained in the link.)
+First, for configuring the LCD screen ([purchase link](https://www.piccircuit.com/shop/display/36-46-2x16-lcd-display-blue-backlight.html)), follow the "WIRING THE LCD IN 4 BIT MODE" section of [HOW TO SETUP AN LCD ON THE RASPBERRY PI AND PROGRAM IT WITH PYTHON](https://www.circuitbasics.com/raspberry-pi-lcd-set-up-and-programming-in-python/) to connect the LCD to Raspberry Pi through a breadboard.
+(Note that you will also need two potentiometers/resistors, as explained in the link.)

 Now, before configuring the 8 LED lights ([purchase link](https://www.amazon.com/White-Individual-Single-Attached-Bright/dp/B078THB7BN)), it is important to understand how they will be used.
 These lights function as an evaluation bar.
 So the lights are arranged in a linear, ordered fashion.
-In the paragraph below, the leftmost light is referred to as the “first LED,” the second light from the left is referred to as the “second LED,” . . ., and the rightmost light is referred to as the “eighth LED.”
+In the paragraph below, the leftmost light is referred to as the "first LED," the second light from the left is referred to as the "second LED," . . ., and the rightmost light is referred to as the "eighth LED."
 The following figure illustrates the case where the first four lights are on and the last four lights are off:

 ![](README%20attachments/Illustration%20of%20LED%20arrangement.jpg)

 For each of the 8 LED lights, connect the black wire to the ground strip of the breadboard and connect the red wire to their respective board pins on Raspberry Pi.
 The first LED should be connected to Raspberry Pi's board pin 11, second LED to board pin 13, third LED to board pin 15, fourth LED to board pin 16, fifth LED to board pin 18, sixth LED to board pin 22, seventh LED to board pin 36, and eighth LED to board pin 38.

-If you are not familiar with wiring in general, you can see the example shown in the “Hardware setup - Make a circuit with your Raspberry Pi and the LED” section of [Control an LED with Raspberry Pi 4 and Python 3](https://roboticsbackend.com/raspberry-pi-control-led-python-3/#:~:text=Control%20an%20LED%20with%20Raspberry%20Pi%204%20and,Conclusion%20%E2%80%93%20Control%20LED%20from%20Raspberry%20Pi%20).
+If you are not familiar with wiring in general, you can see the example shown in the "Hardware setup - Make a circuit with your Raspberry Pi and the LED" section of [Control an LED with Raspberry Pi 4 and Python 3](https://roboticsbackend.com/raspberry-pi-control-led-python-3/#:~:text=Control%20an%20LED%20with%20Raspberry%20Pi%204%20and,Conclusion%20%E2%80%93%20Control%20LED%20from%20Raspberry%20Pi%20).
 In this example, the short leg of the LED is connected to the ground through the black wire and the long leg of the LED is connected to GPIO pin 17 (which corresponds to board pin 11) through the yellow wire.
 Note that this example uses the BCM numbering mode (`GPIO.BCM`) instead of the BOARD numbering mode (`GPIO.BOARD`) that the paragraph above assumes.
 For information on how these numbering modes differ, see [What is the difference between BOARD and BCM for GPIO pin numbering?](https://raspberrypi.stackexchange.com/questions/12966/what-is-the-difference-between-board-and-bcm-for-gpio-pin-numbering).

 ## Data Collection and Model Training